-Many Latino Men Are Supporting President Trump In Tuesday's Vote
+Many Latino Men Are Supporting President Trump This Election

 It may sound strange.
 This is a president who has called Mexican immigrants rapists and drug dealers, whose been accused of race baiting and whose presidency is haunted with images of migrant children separated from their parents in overcrowded detention centers.

 But the support tracks with a Republican Party effort to court Latino voters over decades.
-Republican strategists turned to Latino communities when they started to see African American voters fleeing the party in the 1950s and 1960s, said Geraldo Cadava, a historian at Northwestern University who wrote the book on Hispanic Republicans.
+Republican strategists turned to Latino communities when they started to see African American voters fleeing the party in the 1950s and 1960s, said Geraldo Cadava, a historian at Northwestern University who wrote a book on Hispanic Republicans.

 President Richard Nixon set the tone with politics of patronage and high-level appointments of Latinos, Cadava said.
 So this year is similar.

-"It's kind of right in line with elections in the past, ever since Richard Nixon's re-election campaign in 1972, Republicans have won somewhere between a quarter and a third of the Latino vote," said Cadava, author of The Hispanic Republican: The Shaping of an American Political Identity, from Nixon to Trump.
+"It's kind of right in line with elections in the past.
+Ever since Richard Nixon's reelection campaign in 1972, Republicans have won somewhere between a quarter and a third of the Latino vote," said Cadava, author of The Hispanic Republican: The Shaping of an American Political Identity, from Nixon to Trump.
 "I would point first to the development over a long period of time of a partisan loyalty to the Republican Party.
-And Latino Republican voters just identify as Republicans above all else, just like, you know, many Americans.
-And there is a kind of tribalism among Latino Republicans, just like there is among many Americans.
-I think they're actually trying to win Latino votes."
+And Latino Republican voters just identify as Republicans above all else, just like many Americans.
+There is a kind of tribalism among Latino Republicans, just like there is among many Americans."

 While some might expect that support to wane in communities who've been most severely impacted by COVID-19 — losing more jobs and more lives than other demographic groups — Cadava said the Trump campaign's messaging has been successful on low unemployment for Latinos pre-pandemic, law and order (many Latinos serve in the military, police force and in the border patrol) and other issues important to Latino conservatives.